 Through discussion with users and stakeholders, Carmen identifies a problem the team needs to tackle.
 During a sprint planning discussion, it becomes clear there are different options available.

-Based on these findings, Carmen and the team agree to implement solution B. In addition, Carmen will validate their thinking and present a quick mockup of the proposed solution to actual users and stakeholders who took part in the initial discussion.
+Based on these findings, Carmen and the team agree to implement solution B. In addition, Carmen will validate their thinking and present a quick mockup of the proposed solution to users and stakeholders who participated in the initial discussion.
 To ensure they didn't miss anything during the team discussion and validate the solution delivers the value they are after.

 By making this single case, based on real examples, we can see the claim that "estimates never work" is false.
-Cases such as these have come up again and again during my 20+ year carrier as a Software Developer, Scrum Master, and Product Owner.
-I am not the only one as teams worldwide are using estimates successfully in their work.
+Cases such as these have repeatedly come up during my 20+ year career as a Software Developer, Scrum Master, and Product Owner.
+I am not the only one, as teams worldwide are using estimates successfully in their work.

 This raises the question, why on earth are some of the key #NoEstimates proponents knowingly repeating false claims that 'estimates never work'?

 Now, this is an interesting question.
 In one part, it has to do with spreading the #NoEstimates idea, selling books, and related consultancy services.
 Another factor has a darker side, as many are trapped into believing the false claims and take up the harmful and aggressive black and white stance on estimates wasting a lot of time in unproductive arguments and causing polarization in our community.